shivam2003-dev/mindstack/docs/courses/pytorch/01-introduction.md

 - **GPU Acceleration**: Easy transfer between CPU and GPU
 - **Strong Community**: Extensive ecosystem and support

+!!! note "Why PyTorch?"
+    PyTorch's dynamic computation graph makes it ideal for research and experimentation.
+Unlike static graph frameworks, you can modify your network architecture during runtime, making debugging much easier.

+!!! tip "Getting Started"
+    If you're new to deep learning, PyTorch is an excellent choice because of its intuitive API and excellent documentation.
+Start with simple examples and gradually build complexity.

 ## Why PyTorch?

 ### Advantages